 It is not strictly necessary to release MindManager object pointers (e.g. a Topic pointer) when you have finished using them.
 The macro runtime environment will take care of doing this automatically.
 However, if you intend to port your macro code to an Add-in, it is worth getting into the habit of releasing declared pointers, because this will be mandatory in an Add-in.
 Releasing pointers should be a question of habitual coding style.
 Finding an unreleased pointer in an Add-in that is preventing the MindManager.exe process from closing can be a tedious process, and it is better to avoid this problem in the first place.

+Mindjet for Windows API

 6 Mindjet 11 Add-ins

 6.1 Overview